Local moving companies in St. Louis

 State income tax | 4.8% | 3.0% |

-- The cost of living for a family in Bridgeport is 22.0% lower than in St. Louis.
+- A move to Bridgeport can help cut down on a family’s routine expenses, including utilities, transportation, and groceries.
+The cost of living for a family of four is 22.0% less than what it costs in St. Louis.

 - The unemployment rate in Bridgeport is 109.52% higher than in St. Louis.